hominoids/SBC_Case_Builder/README.md

 ### Options and Accessories
-The entrys in this tab allow for the enablement and selection of different GPIO and UART openings based on their type identifier in SBC_Model_Framework.
+The entrys in this tab allow for the enablement and selection of different options and accessories.
+It includes case indents, GPIO, and UART openings based on their type identifier in SBC_Model_Framework.
+It also contains hard drive options for the panel_nas case.

 #### GPIO Selections
 ```